 The baa3 BCA reflects the bank's good capitalisation, sound and diversified profitability, and high reliance on wholesale funding.
-The BCA also takes account of the bank's large stake in Assicurazioni Generali S.p.A.
-(Generali, insurance financial strength rating Baa1, stable outlook).
-This investment exposes Mediobanca to idiosyncratic risk, which is mitigated in part by the liquidity of the securities, and their contribution to earnings.
+The BCA also factors in the bank's large stake in Assicurazioni Generali S.p.A.
+(Generali, insurance financial strength rating Baa1, stable).
+This investment exposes Mediobanca to idiosyncratic risk, which is mitigated by the securities' liquidity and contribution to earnings.